-- (i) By the operation of the Driver's Brake Valve. - (ii) By the opening of a Train Pipe Cock at the front or rear of a train or in the Guard's van. - (iii) By the opening of the Passenger Communication Valve on a passenger car.
+- (i) By the operation of the Driver's Brake Valve. - (ii) By the opening of a Brake Pipe Cock at the front or rear of a train or the cock in the Guard's van. - (iii) By the opening of the Passenger Communication Valve on a passenger car.

-(b) Accidently.
+(b) Accidentally,

-- (i) By the train dividing.
+(i) By the train dividing.

-- (ii) By a Burst Hose Pipe.

-- (iii) By any other air pipe rupture between the Air Pump and the Triple Valve on any vehicle on the train.
+- (ii) By a Burst Hose Coupling Pipe. - (iii) By any other air pipe rupture between the Air Compressor and the Triple Valve on any vehicle in the train.